Skipton railway station: History

 As the "Gateway to the Yorkshire Dales", Skipton historically has had high volumes of leisure traffic.
 Ilkley railway station serves as an alternative for this function being at the southern end of the Dales Way.

 The original station was opened on 7 September 1847 by the Leeds and Bradford Extension Railway, as a temporary terminus of its line from Bradford.
 The line was extended to Colne a year later on 2 October 1848.

 Initially, passengers would leave the train at Skipton for onward travel to the villages of Wharfedale by horse-drawn coach.
 There are still over 20 hotels clustered around the station, including the historic Herriots Hotel (formerly the Midland Hotel).

-The next year, the "little" North Western Railway opened a line from Skipton to Ingleton on 30 July 1849 (which was eventually extended to Lancaster and Morecambe in 1850).
+The next year, the "little" North Western Railway opened a line from Skipton to Ingleton on 30 July 1849; this was eventually extended to Lancaster and Morecambe in 1850.

-On 30 April 1876, Skipton station was relocated a quarter of a mile northwest of its original location.
+On 30 April 1876, Skipton station was relocated a quarter of a mile north-west of its original location.
 By now, both the Leeds and Bradford and North Western railways had been absorbed by the Midland Railway.
 The new station coincided with the opening of the Midland's Settle-Carlisle Line, which made Skipton a station on the London St Pancras to Glasgow main line.
 The new station had four platforms and cost over £15,000, compared with the original station's cost of £2,300.
 Platform 1 was a bay platform at the Bradford end, adjacent to the station building along with through platform 2, while platforms 3 and 4 formed an island platform.

-On 1 October 1888 platforms 5 and 6 were added to serve the Skipton to Ilkley Line, which opened that day.
-These platforms were at a slightly higher level on a rising gradient, as the new line ran southwest of the existing line and then crossed over it by bridge eastwards.
+On 1 October 1888, platforms 5 and 6 were added to serve the Skipton to Ilkley Line, which opened that day.
+These platforms were at a slightly higher level on a rising gradient, as the new line ran south-west of the existing line and then crossed over it by bridge eastwards.
 These platforms were also later used by the Yorkshire Dales Railway, a short branch to Grassington from 1902 to 1930.
-Passenger services to Ilkley ceased on 22 March 1965, after which platforms 5 and 6 were closed to passengers and their access subway was bricked off.
+Passenger services to Ilkley ceased on 22 March 1965, after which platforms 5 and 6 were closed to passengers and their access subway was closed off.
 However, the line through platform 5 is still in use as a single-track freight line to Swinden Quarry via the former Yorkshire Dales line.
 The track through platform 6 has been lifted.
-The 1847 station buildings survived intact (latterly used as offices) until 1967, when they were demolished.
-The site is now occupied by a supermarket.
+The 1847 station buildings survived intact, latterly used as offices, until 1967 when they were demolished; the site is now occupied by a supermarket.